 - If you have time, put the lamb in the freezer for 30 minutes before beginning the cooking.
 This will make it easier to cut into strips.

 - Slice the lamb into strips.
 Remove any hard bits of fat.

 - Heat a little oil in a wok or frying pan.
 Add the garlic, ginger and chilli pepper.
 Stir fry for 1-2 minutes.

 - Rub the garam masala and cayenne pepper into the lamb.

 - Add the lamb and stir fry for a couple of minutes until the lamb is just cooked.
+Add the sliced green pepper just before the lamb is cooked.
 Stir in the chopped fresh herbs at the end.